Facilitate right-first-time development of multi-processor designs

 IP re-use requires a common standard while supporting a wide variety of SoCs with different power, performance and area requirements.
 With its ACE, AXI, AHB and APB interface protocols, AMBA 4 has the flexibility to match every requirement.
-With AMBA 5 CHI interface ARM extends performance and scalability to many coherent processors.
+With the AMBA 5 CHI interface ARM extends performance and scalability to many coherent processors.

 It is a standard interface specification that ensures compatibility between IP components from different design teams or vendors.
 The AMBA specifications are available as both a written specification as well as a set of assertions that unambiguously define the interface protocol, thus ensuring this level of compatibility.